 At Alma Park we recognise that it is very important for children learning English as an Additional Language (EAL) to continue to use their first language at home.

-- Speaking more than one language improves thinking skills, memory and brain health.
+Speaking more than one language improves thinking skills, memory and brain health.
 Furthermore, employers value people who are good at languages, opening up future job opportunities.

 Ways to help you maintain your first language

 - Sing songs, tell stories and share books in your first language

 - Tell jokes, learn rhymes and have fun with language

 - Watch television programmes or DVDs and talk about what happened

 - Talk together at meal times.
 Use your first language.